 Enjoy your access to the South Capitol Street/Douglass Bridge today, because that's it until August.
 As I've mentioned ad infinitum here, it's closing tonight (12:01 am Friday July 6) so that the portion of the viaduct north of Potomac Avenue can be demolished and the rest of the northern approach lowered so that the bridge comes to ground level at Potomac Avenue.
-Here's
+Here's my page with the graphics, links and photos explaining it all

 .
-Dr. Gridlock addresses it
+Dr. Gridlock addresses it today in his Get There blog

 .
 While the plans are for the bridge to be closed through the end of August, the contractor can receive up to $1 million in incentives by finishing sooner.